Tribe's Guide to

 Courts

-Interim orders may be obtainable from the Local or Magistrates Court in regional areas, although quite often these matters are beyond the capacity of those much smaller courts.
-The FCC has a regional circuit.
-Check the FCC website for regional dates and locations.
+Interim (temporary) family law orders may be obtainable from the Local or Magistrates Court in regional areas, although quite often even these matters are beyond the capacity of those much smaller courts.
+The FCFCOA has a regional circuit.
+Check the FCFCOA website for regional dates and locations.

 How long does it take to get family court orders?

-There are currently long delays in the family court system.
-Unless the matter is urgent, after filing your application, you will get an initial date for court that is within a few weeks.
+There are still significant delays in many parts of the family court system.
+But unless the matter is urgent, after filing your application, you will get an initial date for court that is within a few weeks.
 But this is an appearance rather than a hearing and no big decisions will be made.
-The court will explore the potential for resolving the case by agreement (called settling) first.
+The court will explore the potential for resolving the case by agreement (this is called settling) first.

-Hearings on applications for final orders may not be set down until more than three years after the date of filing.
+Hearings on applications for final orders may not be set down until one or more years after the date of filing.

 Fees in the family courts

 There are fees for each type of process in the family court system.
-They range from $55 (for a subpoena) to $910 (for a divorce).
 There are daily fees for hearings.

 Court fees are payable at the time that you are filing documents.